Skip to content

 Four concrete returns

-Your brand appears across sanctuary assets — aviaries, sectors, editorial content — always presented in editorial tone, never as advertising banner.
+Your brand appears on sanctuary assets — aviaries, sectors, editorial content — always presented in an editorial tone, never as an advertising banner.

-Annual report with verifiable environmental KPIs (trees planted, species monitored, restored area).
-Ready to fold into your ESG/GRI statement.
+Annual report with verifiable environmental KPIs (trees planted, species monitored, area restored).
+Ready to include in your ESG/GRI report.

 3. Editorial content

-Photo + video session of the impact, co-branded.
-Material ready for your own channels — site, LinkedIn, social, press.
+Photo and video session of the impact, with your logo.
+Material ready for your own channels — website, LinkedIn, social media, press.

 4. Team activation

-Corporate day at the sanctuary with your team.
-Real work — planting, feeding, monitoring.
-Not generic team-building.
+Corporate day for your team at the sanctuary.
+Real work — tree planting, feeding, monitoring.
+No generic team-building.

 Team working at the reserve

-A typical corporate partnership with Loros runs one year, operates against a concrete goal (X trees, X nests, X workdays), and executes on a weekly cadence.
-You receive a quarterly progress report and an auditable annual report.
+A typical corporate alliance with Loros runs for one year, works toward a concrete goal (X trees, X nests, X sessions), and follows a weekly calendar.
+You receive a quarterly progress report and an annual auditable report.

 We currently work with companies in tourism, energy, hospitality, and professional services.
-The agreement structure adapts — but outcomes are measurable, not narrative.
+The structure of the agreement adapts — but the results are measurable, not narrative.

-Each adapts to your commitment size and the frame that best fits your brand.
-Pricing is set in conversation — depends on scope and duration.
+Each one adapts to the size of your commitment and the frame that best fits your brand.
+The price is agreed in conversation — it depends on scope and duration.

 1. Tree sponsor

-Annual planting of 100+ native tropical dry forest trees, with institutional plaque in the sector.
+Annual planting of 100+ native tropical dry forest trees, with an institutional plaque in the area.
 Annual commitment.

 2. Aviary sponsor

-One foundation aviary carries your company name for one year.
-Quarterly reports on rehabilitated and released birds from that aviary.
+One of the foundation's aviaries carries your company's name for a year.
+Quarterly reports on the impact of birds rehabilitated and released from that aviary.

 3. Species sponsor

-Symbolic adoption of a key species (orange-winged amazon, blue-and-yellow macaw, scarlet macaw).
-Dedicated editorial content, presence in sanctuary stories.
+Symbolic adoption of a key species (yellow-crowned parrot, blue-and-yellow macaw, scarlet macaw).
+Dedicated editorial content, presence in the sanctuary's stories.

 4. Program sponsor

-Fund one year of the Schools, Universities, Community, or International program.
-Annual corporate workday for your team included.
+Fund one year of the Schools, Universities, Community, or International Program.
+Annual corporate day for your team included.

-Website — logo and partnership description in the institutional footer + dedicated page telling the editorial story of the partnership.
+Website — logo and partnership description in the institutional footer + a dedicated page with the editorial story of the partnership.

-On-site signage — branded plaque on the sponsored asset (aviary, sector, nest).
+On-site signage — a plaque with your brand on the sponsored asset (aviary, sector, nest).

-Social media — at least 4 editorial posts per year reporting partnership progress, with your brand as the impact protagonist.
+Social media — at least 4 editorial posts per year covering partnership milestones, with your brand as the face of the impact.

-Physical presence — invitation to sanctuary events, team workdays, on-site photo sessions.
+Physical presence — invitation to sanctuary events, sessions with your team, on-site photo shoots.

 Partnership deliverables